 Individual titles downloaded from the ACM Digital Library are readable on mobile devices and via the ACM Digital Library Mobile Application, which is now available in the Google Play and Apple iTunes stores.

 ACM Books is managed by three Co-Editors-in-Chief: Sanjiva Prasad of the Indian Institute of Technology Delhi, Marta Kwiatkowska of Oxford University, and Charu Aggarwal of IBM, supported by an editorial board of distinguished Area Editors, collectively representing many of the major areas within computer science.
 Over time, additional subject areas and Area Editors will be appointed to the Board to complete the Series' coverage of the field.

-Area Editors are responsible for inviting members of the community to submit book publication proposals, evaluating invited and unsolicited proposals and manuscripts in their areas, managing and overseeing peer review, and making final publication recommendations to the Editor-In-Chief.
+Area Editors are responsible for inviting members of the community to submit book publication proposals, evaluating invited and unsolicited proposals and manuscripts in their areas, managing and overseeing peer review, and making final publication recommendations to the Editors-In-Chief.
 For an up-to-date list of all current Area Editors, please click here.

 ACM Books are high quality standards on timely schedules.
 Manuscripts are professionally edited and formatted, incorporating attractive series designs for interiors and covers.
 ACM Books are published in multiple digital formats, including downloadable pdfs and reflowable ebook formats.
 Volumes are also published in economical, attractive print form using cutting edge print-on-demand technology.